 Spacecraft: A vehicle in orbit about any celestial body or celestial point, as single entities or as part of a set (such as constellations or formations).
 This category also includes in situ assets.

-Tracking Station: Space or Gground-based facility used to monitor the location of communicate with the spacecraft.
+Tracking Station: Space or ground-based facility used to communicate with the spacecraft.
 Some agencies have multiple stations operated by a central entity, referred to as the complex.

 ANNEX B

 ABBREVIATIONS AND ACRONYMS